hasezoey/yt-downloader-rust/README.md

 |  -i   | --image |                      |                   | OsStr | Input Image File       |
 |  -m   | --media |                      |                   | OsStr | Input Media File       |
 |  -o   |  --out  |                      | Same as `--media` | OsStr | Output Media File      |

+Notes:

+- if no `--out` is specified, by default it will overwrite the input `--media` path

 ### `archive import`